 3. Memorizing Scripture renews our mind and transforms our life.

-Are you one of those people who has to write everything down so that you don’t forget?
+Do you have to write everything down in order to not forget?
 God knows that we cannot remember or keep his commands without being reminded of them frequently.
 This is one reason he told us to renew our minds in the Scriptures daily.
-He already wrote down for us what we need to know!
+He already wrote down what we need to know!

 4. Memorizing Scripture helps against temptation.

-5. Memorizing Scripture keeps us pure, helping us live in obedience.
+5. Memorizing Scripture helps us live in obedience.

 How can a young man keep his way pure?
 By guarding it according to your word.
 (Psalm 119:9)

-Knowing God’s Word through the memorization of Bible verses is a great way to guard your life and actions according to God’s Word.
-It is a preventative method for avoiding temptation, because when God’s Word is fresh in your mind, you will more easily avoid temptation.
+Memorizing Scripture and meditating on it is a preventative method for avoiding temptation because when God’s Word is fresh in your mind, you will more easily avoid temptation.